assaabloy-ppi/binson-js/README.md

 Status
 ======

-2016-06-20.
+2016-07-15.
 This is work in progress.
 There is support for all Binson types except for 64-bit integers due to the fact that all numbers in JavaScript are 64-bit floats.

+There are however support for positive integers up to and including Number.MAX_SAFE_INTEGER (9007199254740991).
+It is possible to both input and parse integers up to that size.
+Negative numbers have to fit in 32 bits.

 For binson-js developers